Anananas42/random-life/README.md

 # random-life

-Fun project to train some data science and web scraping.
+Fun project to improve my data science and web scraping skills.

 Imagine if you were born now and the world stayed the same.
 What would your life look like?
 Where would you be born?
 What education level would you achieve?
 How would you die?*